mardsonferreira/RestDjangoAPI/README.md

   $ git clone git@github.com:mardsonferreira/RestDjangoAPI.git
 ```

-Dependencies Enter into your the cloned repository as such:
+Enter into your the cloned repository as such:
 ```
   $ cd RestDjangoAPI
 ```